linux-ottawa/talk-20191107/README.md

 ## Notes and files for the talk

 This is for the Linux-Ottawa talk on setting up your laptop/desktop/whatever system.
-In my case, I have a couple of Dell XPS systems, a PinebookPro, an older HP business laptop, two macbook pros, and several versions of Raspberry Pi to set up.
-While this is not all of my environment, it does cover a few things so that the ease of configuration does bcome apparent.
-I also have a server system that I have not powered on in a while and if I get a chance to do so, I'll run this against that system as well.
+In my case, I have a variety of systems that include Dell XPS, HP Elitebook, Macbook Pro, Intel Nuc, Raspberry Pi, etc. as well as a sampling of many generations of hardware.
+I'm going to stick to the XPS for this talk, but the information will apply to pretty much any modern system (meaning it can net boot and run Linux).
+I also have a server system that was used for gaming that I have not powered on in a while and I am going to try it against that system as well.

+It does go over things to keep in mind and show where you can make semi-intelligent choices on system installation.
+There has also been some evolution since I first mentioned doing this talk, so the shell script portion will no longer be a "production" item.
+It can be done with ansible as well, right after the initial boot.
 Not all of this is going to be achievable, but most will.

 ## First off, this is going to feature Arch Linux

 Why?
 Simply because it starts out at a command line after booting and you build a custom environment from there.
-There are many other distros, but I found a wealth of documentation on doing this and on the oddities of much hardware on the Arch wiki, so I'm happy to run with a well documented distro.
-Sometimes it is too well documented and you end up with conflicting information.
+There are many other distros, but there is a wealth of documentation on doing this and on the oddities of much hardware on the Arch wiki, so I'm happy to run with a well documented distro.
+Sometimes it is too well documented and you end up with potentially conflicting information.

-We are also going to assume a new install.
-Perhaps a future talk will cover recivering from a crash/dead HDD, etc. Last month's talk should have been an eye-opener for some people.
-I will be using my XPS 13 for this talk.
+We are also going to assume a new install, so the initial steps will be performed as well as the follow-up portion.
+You can use the subsequent playbook against a built system and it shouldn't do anything it is not supposed to do.

+Perhaps a future talk will go through the actual install so that you can see how it all fits together.
+I will continue to use the XPS for now, as I'm still working on what I want installed on it, so rebuilding is a common task right now.
+I'm a little rusty with Linux on laptops, as I have been using a Macbook for years and my work laptop is Windows based.
+The details of some of the hardware configurations are not something I am up on and doing the install this way means I have a way to rebuild without having to refer to notes all of the time.

-Finally, we are going to assume that we are using UEFI instead of the legacy BIOS on the Dell laptop.
+Finally, we are going to assume that we are using UEFI instead of the legacy BIOS on the XPS.

-### Sequence of what we are doing.
+### Ansible Install Sequence

+There is great information on the arch webite and this follows that process, but does it with a mostly automated approach.

+#### Part 1 - Preparation
 .
 Download the current Arch image
 .
 Burn it to bootable media
 .
 Boot from the newly created media

+#### Part 2 - Initial Steps
 .
+Create a root password
+.
+Get a network address and know what it is
+.
+Allow root logins (temporary and only affects the installer session) .
+Enable sshd

+#### Part 3 - Perform initial install
+.
+Connect from remote system
+.
+.
+.
+Reboot

+#### Part 4 - Perform standard install
+.

+You should now have a proper system, already to use with your account setup and all of your software available.
+Additional playbooks can be crafted that will do specific software installations and configurations, but that is all in your hands.

+Remove items below here later, no longer the correct information.

-Get network connectivity (kind of important)
+)Get network connectivity (kind of important)
 .
 Make the font readable
 .
 Start sshd
 .
 Set a root password for connectivity